 - Humble and gracious under pressure with a high sense of integrity and humor

-We’re searching for someone who can understand and demonstrate the following:
+We’re searching for someone who has the following ideal experience and skills:

 How to Apply

-Please email your cover letter and resume to Todd Lawrence, Executive Director, at email@example.com.
-Instead of a resume, you may include a link to your LinkedIn profile or online biography in your cover letter.
-Combine all documents into one PDF file with your full name as the file name and write “Sustainable Households Manager” in the email subject line.
+Please email your cover letter and resume to Noah Spiegel, Senior Director of Operations, at email@example.com.
+Combine all documents into one PDF file with your full name as the file name and write “Sustainable Classrooms Manager” in the email subject line.
 Incomplete submissions and follow-up inquiries will not be considered.
 Only applicants selected for consideration will be contacted.
 Applications are accepted until the position is filled.
+When a decision is made, all applicants will be notified.
 All correspondence is confidential.
 Background check required.

 - Type: Full-Time